Mad (magazine): Foreign editions

 Mad has been published in local versions in many countries, beginning with the United Kingdom in 1959, and Sweden in 1960.
 Each new market receives access to the publication's back catalog of articles and is also encouraged to produce its own localized material in the Mad vein.
 However, the sensibility of the American Mad has not always translated to other cultures, and many of the foreign editions have had short lives or interrupted publications.
 The Swedish, Danish, Italian and Mexican Mads were each published on three separate occasions; Norway has had four runs canceled.
 Brazil also had four runs, but without significant interruptions, spanning five decades.
-Australia (35 years and counting), United Kingdom (35 years), and Sweden (34 years) have produced the longest uninterrupted Mad variants.
+Australia (42 years), United Kingdom (35 years), and Sweden (34 years) have produced the longest uninterrupted Mad variants.